SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 An ambient game entity that is placed randomly on a chunk of terrain (10x10 tiles).

 **object**
-The game entity placed on the terrain.
+Game entity placed on the terrain.

 **max_density**
 Defines how many ambient objects are allowed to be placed on a chunk at maximum.